Entropy Production for Discrete-Time Markov Processes: Decomposition of Entropy Production

-The thermodynamic decomposition of backward partial entropy production in X \eqref{dec_bep_par} can be achieved as follows by using the Shannon entropy, the conditional Shannon entropy, and the definition of mutual information \cite{coverElementsInformationTheory2012}.
+The partial entropy production in X can be decomposed as follows by using the Shannon entropy, the conditional Shannon entropy, and the definition of mutual information \cite{coverElementsInformationTheory2012}.

-Here, using the chain rule of mutual information\cite{coverElementsInformationTheory2012}, $T_{\mr{X} \rightarrow \mr{Y}}$ and $T^{\dagger}_{\mr{X} \rightarrow \mr{Y}}$ are quantities called the transfer entropy \cite{schreiberMeasuringInformationTransfer2000} and backward transfer entropy \cite{itoBackwardTransferEntropy2016} from X to Y respectively, which are defined in terms of conditional mutual information \cite{coverElementsInformationTheory2012} as follows.
+Here, using the chain rule of mutual information\cite{coverElementsInformationTheory2012}, $T_{\mathrm{X} \rightarrow \mathrm{Y}}$ and $T^{\dagger}_{\mathrm{X} \rightarrow \mathrm{Y}}$ are quantities called the transfer entropy \cite{schreiberMeasuringInformationTransfer2000} and backward transfer entropy \cite{itoBackwardTransferEntropy2016} from X to Y respectively, which are defined in terms of conditional mutual information \cite{coverElementsInformationTheory2012} as follows.

-$T_{\mr{X} \rightarrow \mr{Y}}$ represents the dependence of the current value of X and the next value of Y given the current value of Y. $T^{\dagger}_{\mr{X} \rightarrow \mr{Y}}$ represents the dependence of the next value of X and the current value of Y given the next value of Y.
+$T_{\mathrm{X} \rightarrow \mathrm{Y}}$ represents the dependence of the current value of X and the next value of Y given the current value of Y. $T^{\dagger}_{\mathrm{X} \rightarrow \mathrm{Y}}$ represents the dependence of the next value of X and the current value of Y given the next value of Y.

+Under the local detailed balance for the partial entropy production, third term of \eqref{parepdec} is equal to the entropy change of the heat bath.

-From the above, the backward partial entropy production of X can be decomposed into the sum of the temporal variation of the marginal entropy of X, the entropy change of the heat bath, the temporal change of the mutual information of X and Y, the transfer entropy, and the backward transfer entropy.
+From the above, the partial entropy production of X can be decomposed into the sum of the change of the marginal entropy of X, the entropy change of the heat bath, the change of the mutual information of X and Y, the transfer entropy, and the backward transfer entropy.

-The non-negativity of backward partial entropy production can be interpreted as an expression of the second law of information thermodynamics for a subsystem X based on the local detailed balance of \eqref{ldb_bep_par}. \begin{result}[Second Law of Information Thermodynamics (Backward)]
+The non-negativity of partial entropy production can be interpreted as the second law of information thermodynamics for a subsystem X. \begin{result}[Second Law of Information Thermodynamics]